microteq/whatsigram_messenger/README.md

 This is the recommended installation method.

-- Search for and install the Whatsigram Messenger from HACS
+- Search for and install the Whatsigram Messenger integration from HACS
 - Restart Home Assistant

 ### Manual